 The 2017/2022 Fourth Generation IDP is a five year IDP for the term of office which is reviewed on an annual basis.
-Council is in a process of drafting the first review of the 2017/2022 which is 2020/2021 IDP Review.
+Council is in finalising the third review of the 2017/2022 which is 2020/2021 IDP Review.
 Like the third generation IDP, the Fourth Generation is outcome based and built on the foundations of Government Priorities which includes National Development Plan, Provincial Development Plan, State of the Nation Address, State of the Province Address, Integrated Urban Development Framework and other important government imperatives.